WGBH-MLA/openvault3/app/views/exhibits/eric_jackson.md

 Over a six month period I spent time listening to each interview, taking notes on the various topics and subjects of discussion.
-I then organized and refined the content, ultimately selecting five interviews for sharing with the public via the WGBH homepage.
+I then organized and refined the content, ultimately selecting five interviews for sharing with the public via the GBH homepage.
 The selected interviews are Alan Dawson, Roy Haynes, Ahmad Jamal, Sheila Jordan and Arthur Taylor Acknowledged masters in their own right, each of the interviews provides intriguing reflections on their biographies, views, opinions, thoughts and endeavors.
-I selected the interviews based on the knowledge, history and insights each provides that will be of interest to the WGBH listening and reading audience.
+I selected the interviews based on the knowledge, history and insights each provides that will be of interest to the GBH listening and reading audience.
 Some themes and topics discussed in the interviews include:
 “Good and bad music," Teaching Tony Williams, The joy of singing, Memories of “Bird” and “Prez," the importance of dancers in jazz drum performance history, and the brilliance of Papa Joe Jones.